Cookies on this website

 • Tutorial Fellow in Medicine, Somerville College

-During his postdoctoral work at the Harvard Medical School in the lab of Tom Rapoport, Robin reconstituted homotypic ER fusion pathways with purified GTPases of the dynamin family called Atlastin in metazoans and Sey1p in yeast.
+During his postdoctoral work at Harvard Medical School in the lab of Tom Rapoport, Robin reconstituted homotypic ER fusion pathways with purified GTPases of the dynamin family called Atlastin in metazoans and Sey1p in yeast.
 Depletion of these ER fusogens had unexpected consequences for lipid droplet biology and whole-body lipid metabolism.

 Key publications